The Leukaemia Foundation Welcomed Emma as Our Light the Night Blue Lantern Ambassador for 2022

 “It was all in a form that lots of people could [easily] understand.
 But it was also detailed enough to satisfy my questions and give me answers to things that I wanted to know.
 I particularly enjoyed reading about new directions for research, and new treatments for disease specific blood cancers that hadn't been able to be treated well before.
 I also found personal stories of patients and their families, which made me feel [better] because I could see everything they went through.
 It just reassured me that other people who have been through it before weren't alone.”

-As the blue lantern ambassador for Light the Night 2022, Emma reflects on what Light the Night means to her.
+As the blue lantern ambassador for Light the Night 2022, Emma reflected on what Light the Night means to her.

 “I think [Light the Night] celebrates the fact that there are so many people that are there for you during one of the worst periods of your life,” Emma said.